Credit Card Interest Rate Calculator

 When you finally get an opportunity to pay down your credit card debt, it isn't always clear what the best payment plan is.
 Do you start with the biggest balance?
 The smallest balance?
 Or do you tackle credit card debt with average daily balance and the highest APR?
 Smaller monthly payments over time can be costly and that's because interest adds to your balance.
 Could you make every dollar count towards your credit card account debt?
 A credit card calculator can help you make the best decision.

 To help you better understand how much you will have to pay back over time, we put together a simple credit card bill amount calculator.
-You can use this Pacific Debt's credit card interest rate calculator to determine how much interest you will end up paying if you make only the minimum required payment on your debt.
+You can use this credit card interest rate calculator to determine how much interest you will end up paying if you make only the minimum required payment on your debt.
 It will also tell you how many minimum payments you need to make before your balance is paid off.
 Click here to get started, or watch the video for more information.

 Understanding the Importance of a Credit Card Interest Calculator